 To create a new snapshot, first select a valid context in the context control panel (see Figure 6: Context control panel).
-Then click on the button Then click on the button Snapshot List sub panel.
+Then click on the button List sub panel.
+The corresponding snapshot is added in the list of snapshots in the Snapshot List sub panel.